 A well-devised Project Budget helps put in place the earned-value analysis during the work process cycle of a project, thereby placing the project under control.
 The project budget is divided into sub-goals, making the decision-making process much easier.

 Project Budgets can be of two main kinds:

 1. Resource Budget (matters concerning cost allocation for internal resources);

-2. Financial Budget (matters concerning cash flow, payments and external resources).
+2. Financial Budget (matters concerning cash flow, payments, and external resources).

 Costing and Planning

 In every Project Management process, the budgeting process involves requiring a cost estimate.
-This is an approximate prediction of how much money is needed to complete a project as it helps with assessment of project feasibility.
+This is an approximate prediction of how much money is needed to complete a project as it helps with the assessment of project feasibility.